-- Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - Do not convert SAT scores to ACT scores and vice versa. - If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

-Percent (%) Number
+Percent Number

-Submitting SAT Scores
+Submitting SAT Scores 41% 105

-Submitting ACT Scores
+Submitting ACT Scores 34% 87

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the first-year population scored at or below), the 50th percentile (the score that 50 percent scored at or above).
+For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the first-time, first-year population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).

 Assessment 25th Percentile 50th Percentile 75th Percentile

-SAT Composite
+SAT Composite 1000 1180 1200

-SAT Evidence-Based Reading and Writing
+SAT Evidence-Based Reading and 490 530 600

-SAT Math
+SAT Math 510 550 600

-ACT Composite
+ACT Composite 20 22 25

-ACT Math
+ACT Math 18 22 24

-ACT English
+ACT English 18 22 24

 ACT Writing

-ACT Science
+ACT Science 21 23 25

-ACT Reading
+ACT Reading 21 24 28